 This was the first evidence that aged cells, even from very old individuals, could be rejuvenated, and this was followed by a flood of independent studies confirming these findings in the same and other types of cells.

-Could Yamanaka factors be used in living animals?
+Can Yamanaka factors be used in living animals?

-It was easy to isolate cells in a dish, take them back to developmental state, then guide them to become whatever cell type they wanted using Yamanaka factors.
+It was easy to isolate cells in a dish, take them back to a developmental state, then guide them to become whatever cell type they wanted using Yamanaka factors.
 But this was obviously not practical in a living animal as cells could not have their memory erased so they reverted to a pluripotent state.
 Imagine if a heart cell forgot it was a heart cell while it was supposed to be helping pump blood around the body!

 There was also the concern that the expression of Yamanaka factors was known to induce cancer in animals .